How to file taxes for the first time: Everything you need to know

 Paying with your bank account

 This is your best option because this way you’ll avoid any fees.
-Plus, the IRS will have your account information on file for refunds and awesome things like stimulus checks.
-People who pay directly from their bank account can count on the quickest process—and the fastest refund if you’re owed one.
+Plus, the IRS will have your account information on file for refunds.
+People who pay directly from their bank account can count on the quickest process — and the fastest refund if they’re owed one.

 Paying with a card